 Trans-Tasman Proceedings Act 2010 — New Zealand Legislation

-Where a New Zealand patent attorney is subject to a disciplinary hearing, their legal representative and any witnesses from New Zealand are able to appear remotely from New Zealand at a sitting of the Tribunal.
+Where a New Zealand patent attorney is subject to a disciplinary hearing, their legal representative and any witnesses from New Zealand are able to appear remotely from New Zealand at a sitting of the Tribunal in Australia.

 The Tribunal may also sit in New Zealand, and when it does so it has the same powers and protections as it would if it was sitting in Australia.